JoeyMckenzie/ReddingSalaryPeeperAPI/README.md

-# ReddingSalaryPeekerAPI
+# ReddingSalaryPeeperAPI
-The API for Redding Salary Peeker, built with ASP.NET Core 2.1 RC1.
+The API for Redding Salary Peeper, built with ASP.NET Core 2.1 RC1.